ZFMemo7/MLProjects/README.md

 # Machine Learning Projects

 To refine my repertoire in Machine Learning and Deep Learning.
-Started from zero on October 1st, 2023.

-Projects done:
-1. Kaggle Titanic Disaster - Random Forests - accuracy 77.51%
-2. Kaggle Spaceship Titanic - Random Forests - accuracy 72.60%
+Projects are separated into 2 types: (1) Personally satisfied and (2) Learning Purposes / in the works